Data model

 building_id int unsigned Reference to building / room

-address_ip varchar(255) IP Adress of the wifi terminal
+address_ip varchar(255) IP address of the wifi terminal

 vendor varchar(255) Vendor / editor for CPE search